BlackWolfsDen/GvG-BG/README.md

 GvG-BG
 ======

-made by mathman. stored here for disection to learn how2 GvG in C++
+made by mathman. storing here only for disection to learn how2 GvG in C++ as i learn C++ ..understand cuz i dont lol